paulwilljones/chaos-eng-in-practice/kube-chaos.md

 # Takeaways
 ^

+-> Increased complexity in systems has caused failures to be more difficult to predict <- ^

--> In order to prevent failures from happening, there is a need to be proactive in our efforts to learn from failure. <- ^
+-> In order to prevent failures from happening, there is a need to be proactive in our efforts to learn from failure <- ^

--> Chaos Engineering is accessible and easy to implement <- ^
+-> Weaknesses may not always be technical <-
+^

 -> Start causing chaos today <-